 Cons: Pricier than comparable Chevrolet Traverse; 3rd-row seats are rather cramped; middling fuel economy

-CG Says: One year after its first substantial freshening, Acadia sees few changes for 2014.
+CG Says: One year after its first substantial freshening, the 2014 GMC Acadia sees few changes.
 Forward-collision alert and lane-departure warning are newly available to this vehicle.
 The Denali gets both features as standard equipment, and they are optional on the SLT-1 and SLT-2.
 Acadia’s 2nd-row passengers now get two charging-only USB ports, which are on the rear of the center console.
 With its high-for-the-class starting price and mediocre fuel-economy numbers, Acadia might seem like a tough sell.
 But shoppers who are willing to pay this premium are rewarded with an impressive vehicle.
 Acadia’s rugged good looks are a nice match for its capabilities: smooth, strong, refined powertrain; composed, comfortable ride; attractive interior; and outstanding passenger and cargo accommodations.
 However, don’t commit to Acadia until you test drive the more affordable Chevrolet Traverse.